FreightHouse

 A vision to honor rail roots with redevelopment of the place that was the hub of Minot's booming growth and development

-The FreightHouse building will add redeveloped, leasable commercial property to the downtown neighborhood.
+The FreightHouse building will eventually add redeveloped, leasable commercial property to the downtown neighborhood.
 Spaces like these are sought-after by local small businesses who want to be part of a visit + work + play + live environment.

 The FreightHouse location is designed with accessibility in mind and businesses will benefit from foot traffic generated by the plaza and nearby businesses.
 The location will also provide high visibility along Central Avenue.
 With flexible space sizes available for several tenants, varying target demographics and business types will create a dynamic and appealing environment.